Are we really following the Word of God?

 All this information in the book is followed by an appendix containing the facts and history of the claims the authors make.

 Notice on the menu in the middle column at the top of this page there is a poem that was included right before the first chapter of the book.
 It's called The Calf Path, written over a hundred years ago by a man who opened his eyes and saw something that can benefit all of us to know.

-You can ignore this whole concept, but then again, you will be like the followers of the calf in the poem listed in the menu at the center of the page.
+You can ignore this whole concept, but then again, you will be like the followers of the calf in the poem listed in the menu at the center of this page.
 Have you reached the wrong destination and don't even realize how you got there?
 The first part of the solution is to realize that you are not where you intended to go.

 To do that, you have to open your eyes and ears to make sure you are on the right path.